sametbirol/BLG223E_ITU_2024_FALL/TESTING.md

 2. **File Naming:**
    - Name your C++ source code file as `main.cpp`.
-   - Ensure that your `main.cpp` file outputs to the same directory as `array_solution.csv` as requested in the homework PDF.
+   - Ensure that your `main.cpp` file outputs to the same directory as `array_solution.csv,vector_solution.csv,list_solution.csv,linked_list_solution.csv` as requested in the homework PDF.

 3. **Command-line Arguments:**
    - Ensure your `main.cpp` file accepts two command-line arguments: the data file and the operations file.